 Here are 5 essential rules to remember:

 This is the golden rule of ARIA.
 Always prioritize using standard HTML elements and attributes to convey meaning whenever possible.
 These elements are already understood by assistive technologies, reducing the need for additional ARIA markup.
-For instance, use an <input type="checkbox"> instead of a <div role="checkbox">.
+For instance, use an<input type="checkbox">

 Not all ARIA attributes are supported by every assistive technology.
 Consider the target audience and the most commonly used assistive technologies when choosing ARIA attributes.
 There’s no point in using an advanced attribute if it’s not understood by the primary assistive technologies your users rely on.